 Athletic trainers are highly skilled healthcare professionals who provide services and treatments in collaboration with a physician.
 These services include:

-- Emergency care
+- Primary care

-- Clinical diagnosis
+- Examination and clinical diagnosis

-- Rehabilitation of injuries and medical conditions
+- Therapeutic intervention and rehabilitation of injuries and medical conditions

 Concussion Prevention and Treatment

-The certified athletic trainers (ATC) at GCDS can diagnose and treat a concussion.
+The certified athletic trainer (ATC) at GCDS can diagnose and treat a concussion.
 When a concussion is diagnosed by the ATC, the student must have a follow-up appointment with a physician.
 Head injuries sustained outside of school should be brought to the attention of the ATC.
 Once a physician sees an athlete, a note of clearance is required before return to activity.
 After clearance has been reached, a gradual return-to-play protocol will be followed.
 The Athletic Trainer makes the final call on all return-to-play decisions.